 - 1.1 GL Hearn was commissioned by the Peak District National Park Authority (PDNPA) in October 2015 to prepare an Employment Land Review (ELR) to support neighbourhood plan preparation for the town of Bakewell.
 It will also subsequently inform the Peak District National Park Authority Development Management Policies Development Plan Document (DPD) which will replace the 2001 Peak District National Park Local Plan.
 The DPD will also contain development management policies that further the objectives of the 2011 Peak District National Park Core Strategy DPD. - 1.2 The Employment Land Review (ELR) aims to inform the development of planning policies for employment sites (and others) across the Town within the forthcoming Neighbourhood Plan.
-It considers commercial property market dynamics, future need and demand for employment land and floorspace, strength of the retail sector, existing employment sites and potential future employment land allocations. - 1.3 In assessing the employment land needs of the town and the role of Bakewell within the District, the evidence will enable the PDNPA to protect sufficient employment land for the plan period to 2034 but also enable other uses on employment sites where that is desirable or necessary for the continued health of the town itself and /or to aid viability of site improvements for business use where, on the best evidence available, a strategic need for an element of business use remains. - 1.4 The report responds to Planning Practice Guidance which requires assessments of need for housing and employment land and main town centre uses to be undertaken; and provide an evidence base both to support plan-making and decision-making in respect to proposals for employment generating and retail development.
+It considers commercial property market dynamics, future need and demand for employment land and floorspace, strength of the retail sector, existing employment sites and potential future employment land allocations. - 1.3 In assessing the employment land needs of the town and the role of Bakewell within the District, the evidence will enable the PDNPA to protect sufficient employment land for their plan period to 2026 and, based on evidence from previous studies, up to 2034, It will also enable the PDNPA to permit other uses on employment sites where that is desirable or necessary for the continued health of the town itself and /or to aid viability of site improvements for business use where, on the best evidence available, a strategic need for some business use remains. - 1.4 The report responds to Planning Practice Guidance which requires assessments of need for housing and employment land and main town centre uses to be undertaken; and provides an evidence base both to support plan-making and decision-making in respect to proposals for employment generating and retail development.